pixelmindai/pixelmind-plugin-unity-pkg/README.md

 On the sample scene you loaded there is game object named `Pusher`.
 If you don't plan on using Pusher you can delete it in order to avoid any future `The referenced script (PusherManager) on this Behaviour is missing!` warnings.
-If you plan on using Pusher on Runtime, add your Pixelmind's API `secret` Key in the designated field and that is it for that object.
+If you plan on using Pusher on Runtime, add your Pixelmind's API `Secret` Key in the designated field and that is it for that object.

 #### Editor